Skip to Content

 This quad could be pretty dangerous with its huge 500cc engine so you need to be careful not to overdo the speed before you know what you’re doing.
 It’s probably best for someone who has got to grips with the basics and wants to try going a little faster without having to worry too much about technical accuracy.

-It has automatic transmission, meaning you can concentrate on your riding without worrying about changing gears.
+It has an automatic transmission, meaning you can concentrate on your riding without worrying about changing gears.
 Its suspension is quite springy and gives a smooth ride over rough terrain.

 At only $5,000, it is still a fairly economical model to start you off.
 Some riders criticize its performance at top speeds, saying it doesn’t handle as well.
 This might make it more appealing to parents who want to deter kids from going too fast!